 Unicorn.
 With a few embellishments, white or rainbow pajamas can be made into a sparkly magical unicorn.
 We used white pjs, gold sticky foam for the horn, a sparkly mini boa for the tail, and rainbow babylegs just for fun.

 Darth Vader.
-These Hanna Andersson Vader pajamas make the Dark Side cozy and don’t come cheap, but they’ll last forever.
+These Hanna Andersson Vader pajamas make the Dark Side cozy and don’t come cheap, but they’ll last forever (or half the price and with cloak on amazon!).
 I bet you already have a lightsaber (for $7, red is a must, ok?).
-The pictured mask comes with a cloak for about $8 but my preference would be the amazing voice changing helmet.
-Keep with the Star Wars theme with Stormtrooper and Chewbacca two-pack for siblings or besties.
+The pictured mask comes with a cloak for about $8 but my preference would be the amazing voice changing helmet (which I purchased for my own birthday!).
+Keep with the Star Wars theme with Stormtrooper and Chewbacca hooded jammies for siblings or besties.

 Mummy.
-Scary adorable Mummy Pajamas (Mama Pajama, anyone?) are another simple twist on my favorite theme of ADD NOTHING.
+Scary adorable Mummy Pajamas are another simple twist on my favorite theme of ADD NOTHING.

 Doc McStuffins.
 We love Doc in my house and these Doc McStuffins pajamas are perfect for your little doctor- or vet-in-training.
 Her candy bag can be a medical kit, but why make things harder?

 Giraffe.
 I’m a big fan of Leveret’s affordable cotton and fleece pajamas.
 I have many sets and put them through all three sons when I can, so I’m not messing with you.
-I love these cozy giraffe pajamas, fleecy cheetah, and snuggly leopard, and they come in many sizes at a good price.
+I love these cozy giraffe pajamas and snuggly leopard, and they come in many sizes at a good price.

 Batman.
 These fleece footy Batman pajamas are perfect for trick-or-treating without a coat.
 Sawyer loves his set for family camp-outs.
 While you might want a mask and cape for home costume play, I vote to keep the face clear for safety (which means: ADD NOTHING and go!).
 We also have — and love — these Spiderman fleece pajamas with a hood.